Community Finance Fellowship

 When you say living wages, what exactly do you mean?

-All fellows will be working on a full-time non-exempt status and paid at an annual rate of $45,000/year, which roughly translates to $21.63/hour.
-Fellows will have access to company standard benefits including time off, expense reimbursement, and the option to join group health, dental, and vision insurance plans.
+All fellows will be compensated at the annual rate of $44,720, or $21.50/hr.
+All fellows will be working on a full-time non-exempt status.
+Fellows will have access to company standard benefits including time off, expense reimbursement, 401k retirement savings plan with 4% employer matching contribution, and the option to join group health, dental, and vision insurance plans.
 Health insurance is partially covered via employer contribution, while dental and vision insurance is paid by the fellow.

 I can’t work full-time in San Diego.
 Can I still apply?